GraphQL API

 The result of such a query will not change over time, i.e., querying at a certain past block will return the same result no matter when it is executed, with the exception that if you query at a block very close to the head of the chain, the result might change if that block turns out to not be on the main chain and the chain gets reorganized.
 Once a block can be considered final, the result of the query will not change.

-Note that the current implementation is still subject to certain limitations that might violate these guarantees.
-The implementation can not always tell that a given block hash is not on the main chain at all, or that the result of a query by block hash for a block that can not be considered final yet might be influenced by a block reorganization running concurrently with the query.
+Note: The current implementation is still subject to certain limitations that might violate these guarantees.
+The implementation can not always tell that a given block hash is not on the main chain at all, or if a query result by a block hash for a block that is not yet considered final could be influenced by a block reorganization running concurrently with the query.
 They do not affect the results of queries by block hash when the block is final and known to be on the main chain. explains what these limitations are in detail.

 {challenges(block: { number: 8000000 }) {challengeroutcomeapplication {id}}}